-Soozana Pvan completed a Foundation Diploma in Art & Mixed Media at Camberwall University of Arts, her B.sc in Biomedical Science, M.sc in Cancer Biology and currently completing her P.hD in Ovarian Cancer research at Kingston University, London.
+Soozana Pvan completed a Foundation Diploma in Art & Mixed Media at Camberwall University of Arts, her B.sc in Biomedical Science, M.sc in Cancer Biology and has completed her P.hD in Ovarian Cancer research at Kingston University, London.

 The potential for a photograph to be more impacting than that of a moving image lies seemingly in its stillness.
 It is this stillness that allows the perceptible sentiments to fester in ones mind and exercise patterns of thought that may aid in the construction of a suitable narrative to form clearer understandings.